British Rail Class 83

-The British Rail Class 83 electric locomotives were built by English Electric at Vulcan Foundry, Newton-le-Willows as part of the West Coast Main Line electrification.
+The British Rail Class 83 electric locomotives were built by English Electric at Vulcan Foundry, in Newton-le-Willows, Merseyside, England, to haul services on the West Coast Main Line following its electrification.

 History

 Construction

-Fifteen locomotives of British Rail Class 83 were built between 1960 and 1962 by English Electric at Vulcan Foundry, as part of British Rail's policy to develop a standard electric locomotive.
-Five prototype classes (81-85) were built and evaluated, which eventually led to the development of the Class 86 locomotive.
+Fifteen locomotives of Class 83 were built between 1960 and 1962 by English Electric at Vulcan Foundry, as part of British Rail's policy to develop a standard electric locomotive.
+Five prototype classes (81-85) were built and evaluated, which eventually led to the development of the locomotive.

-Three of these locomotives were to have been built as Type B, geared for freight trains, but as it was only two were so built, becoming E3303 and E3304.
-The third Type B, E3305, was never built as such.
-Instead it was used as a test bed with silicon rectifiers and transductors, this being the first step towards thyristor control.
+Three of these locomotives were to have been built as Type B, geared for freight trains; only two were so built, becoming E3303 and E3304.
+The third Type B, E3305, was never built as such; instead it was used as a test bed with silicon rectifiers and transductors, this being the first step towards thyristor control.
 It became a Type A, geared for passenger trains, and numbered E3100.

-The other two Type B locomotives were eventually rebuilt as Type A, being renumbered E3098 (ex E3303) and E3099 (ex E3304).
-Power was provided by overhead catenary energized at 25,000 V AC.
+The other two Type B locomotives were eventually rebuilt as Type A, being renumbered E3098 (ex-E3303) and E3099 (ex-E3304).
+Power was provided by overhead catenary energised at 25,000 V AC.

-Under the pre-TOPS British Rail classification, the first fourteen locomotives, E3024 - E3035 and E3303, E3304 (later E3098 and E3099) were Class AL3 (meaning the 3rd design of AC Locomotive).
-The fifteenth engine, E3100 became Class AL3/1.
+Under the pre-TOPS British Rail classification, the first fourteen locomotives, E3024-E3035 and E3303, E3304 (later E3098 and E3099) were Class AL3 (meaning the third design of AC locomotive); the fifteenth engine, E3100, became Class AL3/1.
 All fifteen were included in the TOPS numbering system, being renumbered 83001-015.

-The Polish EU06 class was produced by English Electric at the same time as the Class 83s and externally they are quite similar.
+The Polish EU06 class was produced by English Electric to a similar external design at the same time.